kitty-catt/bc-full/README.md

 When the script is run, then it will:
 - initialize the generic tekton pipeline.
-- install the mysql database for the inventory.
+- install the mysql database for the inventory microservice [architecture](https://github.com/ibm-garage-ref-storefront/inventory-ms-spring).
 - wait until the mysql database is up.
-- load the database.
+- load the inventory database.

 # Build